AHA concerned over HTI-2 timelines, 'burdensome' requirements

 It proposes major changes to the health IT certification program, expanding its scope to include technologies used by payers and public health agencies, marking the first time the program extends beyond electronic health records.

-It also revises information blocking regulations, introducing new exceptions, and codifies the Trusted Exchange Framework and Common Agreement (TEFCA) requirements.
+It also revises information blocking regulations, introduces new exceptions and codifies the Trusted Exchange Framework and Common Agreement (TEFCA) requirements.

 In an open letter to Dr. Micky Tripathi, the assistant secretary for technology policy at the ONC, the AHA praised aspects such as alignment with CMS APIs, enhancing the United States Core Data for Interoperability (USCDI), and promoting public health data exchange.